 As one solution to this problem, Pacific ADR and its Panel Members are available to conduct Online Summary Arbitrations.
 These arbitrations will be conducted entirely online, via Video Conferencing or Teleconference, bypassing the slow-paced court system and in turn, resolving most disputes between 120 and 150 days from start to finish.
 Provided, however, the parties may agree to a different timeline.

 In Online Summary Arbitration, the respective parties submit to a Pacific ADR Arbitrator written claims and responses together with evidence in the form of declarations under oath and documentary evidence.
-If neither party requests an oral hearing, the Arbitrator will decide the dispute based solely on the parties’ written submissions.
-Otherwise, the Arbitrator will hear oral argument prior to issuing an Arbitration Award.
+The Arbitrator will schedule a video or in person hearing absent the parties’ written agreement to have the dispute decided by the Arbitrator solely by the parties’ written submissions.

 The parties shall share equal responsibility for paying the fees that Pacific ADR charges for the arbitration.
 The Arbitrator will not issue an Arbitration Award until the parties have paid the required fees.
 The rules that govern Pacific ADR’s Online Summary Arbitrations (OSAR) appear below.

 These Online Summary Arbitration Rules (OSAR) apply to confidential binding summary arbitrations that panel members of Pacific ADR conduct in the State of Washington regarding legal disputes under the common or statutory civil law of the State of Washington or the civil laws of the United States.